The Basics of Animal Telehealth

 Teleconsulting is a subcategory of telehealth that occurs when a primary (local) veterinarian utilizes telehealth tools to communicate with a second (remote) veterinarian for the purpose of gaining insights and advice regarding the medical care of a specific patient.

-What are the primary features of a successful equine Telehealth program?
+What are the primary features of a Mobile Animal Telehealth platform?

 The primary objectives of a successful program are two-fold: